garykl/dotwarrior/README.md

 ## configuration

-configuration is done in `python3`.
+configuration is done in `python3`, but the plan is to read from a configuration file.

-One or more configuration objects (configtemplate.Conf) can be instantiated, and dynamically chosen at run-time through configurable command line arguments.
+One or more configuration objects (configtemplate.Conf) are instantiated, one of them isdynamically chosen at run-time through configurable command line arguments.

 An example configuration is given in `config.py`.

-The following paragraphs provide an overview over the options.
-It's probably a good idea to read `configtemplate.py` parallel to the following.
+The following paragraphs provide an overview over the planned and partly realized configuration options.
+It's probably a good idea to read `configtemplate.py` in parallel to the following.

 ### colors
 different colors for different status of tasks can be / are set, like